Reports are emerging from W.A that a female Aboriginal prisoner was transported to hospital naked & handcuffed.

 W.A’s corrective services have a shocking history.
 In recent months there have been concerns over children left in solitary confinement that appear to be falling on deaf ears.
 W.A has also seen numerous deaths in custody in recent years too.
 In 2008, an Aboriginal elder was cooked to death in the back of a prison van which heated up on the 300km journey from Laverton to Kalgoorlie in 47 degree temperature heat.
 Last year we saw a $1.1 million dollar compensation payout after the tragic death of 22 year old, Ms Dhu.

 All of these incidents point to a severe lack of respect towards Aboriginal people in Western Australia.
-To make matters worse, the shameful treatment in the incidents mentioned above all remain unpunished.
+To make matters worse, many of these stories remain relatively unknown to the majority of the Australian public.